 We also particularly enjoyed these shoes for post-workout downtime.
 They gave our feet enough protection to allow some relaxation without inhibiting the biomechanics of our feet so that we could reinforce good movement patterns even while recovering from a workout or a run.
 They were particularly pleasant after our fully barefoot training and strengthening runs when our pads were a little toasted or our foot muscles fatigued.

-At just under $90, these shoes are an excellent value.
+These shoes are a great value.
 They are well made and will stand up to many miles.
 They are a straightforward design that stays out of the way your foot wants to move, and are versatile enough for most daily tasks.
 This is a shoe you can wear as a running or workout shoe and roll into town for coffee or errands without making too loud of a statement that you're into wearing minimalist footwear.

 The Xero Shoes Prio are an excellent minimal shoe for everyday wear.
 These look like a normal pair of kicks, which is nice for the days you don't want to field questions about those funny foot shoes you're wearing—and you still get the benefits of foot freedom you enjoy when entirely unshod.
 The Prio features a slightly stiffer sole than some of the models we tested, but we liked that the sole was supple and flexed evenly and consistently from heel to toe.
 The soft uppers and wide toe box ensure that your feet feel free when you must be shod.
 The Prio is an excellent shoe and a great value for those who want to promote their barefoot strengthening and enjoy the barefoot running style.